 So, what DIY plumbing work is illegal?

-When it comes to state laws of NSW, only fully licenced plumbers can do before any plumbing and drainage works.
+When it comes to state laws of NSW, only fully licensed plumbers can do before any plumbing and drainage works.
 This also includes any roof plumbing as well as anything involving gasfitting works.

 Basically, most of the plumbing jobs the DIY tribe want to do themselves, from leaky pipe repairs and toilet installations, to even the most seemingly-basic maintenance work, are all illegal to DIY in Australia.
 Because the list of DIY plumbing jobs that you can’t do legally is so much longer, it’s a lot easier to go through what you can do.